Payment Intents

 After the challenge

 The challenge URL handles the bank flow on the buyer's side.
-When the buyer completes (or fails) the challenge, you have two ways to learn the outcome:
+When the buyer completes (or fails) the challenge, learn the outcome via the webhook:

-payment_intent.succeededorpayment_intent.failedon your subscription endpoint.
-The webhook fires within seconds of the bank's terminal callback. - Server-side retrieve —
+Webhook — listen for payment_intent.succeeded or payment_intent.failed on your subscription endpoint.
+The webhook fires within seconds of the bank's terminal callback.

 Don't trust the buyer's browser to tell you the result.
-Your successUrl / cancelUrl is a UX hint, not a source of truth — always verify server-side.
+Your successUrl / cancelUrl is a UX hint, not a source of truth — always verify server-side via the webhook.

 Capture an authorized intent